 Lebanon is located in one of the most politically tense regions in the world.
-The current situation has not only impacted on locals, it has also had a detrimental impact on the number of international students choosing the country as a place to study.
+The current situation has not only impacted on locals, but it has also had a detrimental impact on the number of international students choosing the country as a place to study.

-There is clear divide between the rich and the poor in Lebanon.
+There is a clear divide between the rich and the poor in Lebanon.
 It is not uncommon to see luxurious villas on one side of the city and slums on the other.
 In recent years there has been an increase in unrest in the country coupled with rising inflation, all of which have served to further worsen the situation for citizens and students.

 When the peace of a country is threatened by internal and external problems, there are not many chances that the state will take responsibility if you suffer any kind of loss.
 Current students state that they need to be wary, particularly when they venture out of the university due to the high crime rates.
-Transportation is also poor and in some areas you may have to spend hours sitting in traffic jams creating an ideal opportunity for muggings to take place.
+Transportation is also poor, and in some areas, you may have to spend hours sitting in traffic jams creating an ideal opportunity for muggings to take place.